Potato 2.3: Agentic Annotation, Solo Mode, and the Future of Human Evaluation

 Potato 2.3.0 introduces agentic annotation with 12 trace format converters, Solo Mode for human-LLM collaborative labeling, Best-Worst Scaling, SSO/OAuth, Parquet export, and 15 demo projects.

-Agentic Annotation
+Agentic annotation

-Potato's agentic annotation system solves this with three components.
+Potato's agentic annotation system has three parts.

 | Converter | Source |